 There was just one accessible toilet in the whole park, shared with baby changing.
 Diggerland does not have a hoist or adult changing facilities for disabled visitors.

 The toilets themselves were clean, although the ladies’ outdoor facilities were a bit dusty, which is only to be expected.
 It’s easy to imagine that it may get very muddy following a rainy spell.

 There weren’t any toilets on the far side of the park and there were no toilets in soft play.

 How well does Diggerland Kent cater for disabled visitors?

-Guide dogs are welcome at all Diggerland parks
+- Registered guide dogs and assistance dogs are welcome at all Diggerland parks

-Pathways are either concrete, gravelled or tarmac making them accessible for wheelchairs
+- Pathways are either concrete, gravelled or tarmac making them accessible for wheelchairs

-As Diggerland uses real construction equipment the machines may not all be suitable, or provide easy access, for disabled visitors
+- As Diggerland uses real construction equipment, the machines may not all be suitable, or provide easy access for disabled visitors

 Best time to visit: